-The Company evaluated the quoted market prices in active imarkets for its marketable securities and has classified its securities as Level 1.
+The Company evaluated the quoted market prices in active markets for its marketable securities and has classified its securities as Level 1.
 The Company's investments in marketable securities are exposed to price fluctuations.
 The fair value measurements for the securities are based upon the quoted prices of similar items in active markets multiplied by the number of securities owned.

-Short-Term Investments:
+Investments:

-The following describes the valuation techniques used by the Company to measure the fair value of short-term investments held as of December 31, 2022.
-No short term investments existed as of December 31, 2021.
+The following describes the valuation techniques used by the Company to measure the fair value of investments held as of December 31, 2023 and December 31, 2022.